panicbit/frob/README.md

         toggle-mute
 ```

-The first level of `midas` subcommands can also be installed as individual tools e.g. `midas-volume`.
+The first level of `frob` subcommands can also be installed as individual tools e.g. `frob-volume`.